IDPF/epub3-samples/README.md

 ### Contributing new samples

 If you want to contribute sample(s), please contact the project owners.
 After an initial discussion, they will either give you write access to the repository, or arrange some other means of getting the content into the repository.
 Note that all submitted content is by default subject to CC-BY-SA 3.0 licensing.

-As a contributor, you are able to specify attribution metadata only in the sample's package file.
+This site does not list attribution for samples.
+As a contributor, you may specify attribution metadata only within the submitted EPUB Publication.

 Note also that the project owners may suggest or even require modifications to your submissions to be done in order to meet the desired quality level.

 ### Contributing variations / improvements to existing samples